FilipMalczak/freestyle-writing/monday_tdd.md

 1. Someone erased the whiteboard over the weekend.
 In that case you have much worse problem than the ones I'm trying to help solve with that piece of text.
-  You can be pretty much sure, that if the feature was going to be ready before now, it will definitely need some work.
+  You can be pretty much sure that if the feature was going to be ready before now, it will definitely need some work.

 2. Whiteboard agrees with one of the guys.
 For the sake of example, let's say